Tosif145/room-booking/README.md

 ### * LIVE [Netlify](https://react-room-booking.netlify.app/)   => https://react-room-booking.netlify.app/

 ## Introduction
-Redesign the exisƟng website of King Sukh Guest House (hƩps://www.kingsukhguesthouse.com/) to
+Redesign the existing website of King Sukh Guest House (hƩps://www.kingsukhguesthouse.com/) to

 enhance its design and ensure responsiveness.
-The goal is to create a visually appealing and user- friendly website that effecƟvely promotes the guest house's services and aƩracts potenƟal
+The goal is to create a visually appealing and user- friendly website that effectively promotes the guest house's services and aƩracts potential

 customers.
 The redesign will utlize HTML, CSS (preferably with a framework), JavaScript, and may optionally incorporate React.js or Next.js.